open-mmlab/mmdetection3d/docs/benchmarks.md

 # Benchmarks

-Here we benchmark the training and testing speed of models in MMDetection3D, with some other popular open source 3D detection codebases.
+Here we benchmark the training and testing speed of models in MMDetection3D, with some other open source 3D detection codebases.

 ## Settings

 * Hardwares: 8 NVIDIA Tesla V100 (32G) GPUs, Intel(R) Xeon(R) Gold 6148 CPU @ 2.40GHz
 * Software: Python 3.7, CUDA 10.1, cuDNN 7.6.5, PyTorch 1.3, numba 0.48.0.
-* Model: Since all the other codebases implements different models, we compare the corresponding models with them separately.
-We try to use as similar settings as those of other codebases as possible using [benchmark configs](https://github.com/open-mmlab/MMDetection3D/blob/master/configs/benchmark).
+* Model: Since all the other codebases implements different models, we compare the corresponding models including SECOND, PointPillars, Part-A2, and VoteNet with them separately.
 * Metrics: We use the average throughput in iterations of the entire training run and skip the first 50 iterations of each epoch to skip GPU warmup time.
   Note that the throughput of a detector typically changes during training, because it depends on the predictions of the model.